Stochastic Modeling and Simulation of Viral Evolution: Introduction

 Eigen and Schuster~\cite{E71,ES79} proposed and analyzed a deterministic model for the evolution of polynucleotides in a dialysis reactor based on a system of ordinary, differential equations called \emph{quasispecies model}.
 Subsequently, Demetrius \etal~\cite{DSS85} proposed a stochastic quasispecies model in order to overcome some drawbacks of the deterministic quasispecies model of Eigen and Schuster~\cite{ES79}.
 The approach of Demetrius \etal~\cite{DSS85} employed very powerful methods based on the theory of stochastic branching processes.
 This theory, originally developed to deal with the extinction of family names (Watson and Galton~\cite{WG1874}), has been applied since the forties to a great variety of physical and biological problems~\cite{H63,AN72,K02}.
 On the experimental side, an early study of the RNA phage $\mathrm{Q\beta}$ reporting that sequence variation in a population was high but approximately stable over time around a consensus sequence, gave the initial stimulus to consider the notion of quasispecies in the broader context of RNA viruses~\cite{DSTW78}.

-Since then, quasispecies theory has been recognized as a subset of theoretical population genetics -- being mathematically equivalent to the theory of multi-loci mutation-selection balance in the limit of infinite populations~\cite{W05,TH07,D15,CD16} -- and, due to is a capability to deal with high mutation rates, has been widely applied to model the evolution of viruses with RNA genomes~\cite{E93}.
+Since then, quasispecies theory has been recognized as a subset of theoretical population genetics~\cite{W05,TH07}.
+Recently, in the series of papers~\cite{C15a,C15b,D15,CD16}, it has been rigorously shown that the Wright-Fisher and Moran models for multi-loci mutation-selection converges to the single-peak fitness landscape quasispecies model, in the appropriate limit of infinite populations.
+Moreover, due to is a capability to accommodate high mutation rates, it has been widely applied to model the evolution of viruses with RNA genomes~\cite{E93}.